DilsherB/Space-Travelers-Hub/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Bookstore<a name="about-project"></a>
+# 📖 Space Travelors' Hub<a name="about-project"></a>

-A Book management application that allows users to store, add, delete a book, and read and update book reading state.
+Space Travelors' Hub is an application that allows users to see data from API, reserve rocket, cancel reservation, join mission, leave mission and see the profile.

 ## 🛠 Built With <a name="built-with"></a>